Age in Reverse!!!!

 Collagen Stimulating Growth Factor

-Stimulates granulocyte and macrophage proliferation for the growth of healthy tissue and blood cells.
+Stimulates granulocyte and macrophage proliferation for healthy tissue and blood cell growth.

 Keratinocyte Growth Factor (KGF)

-Keratinocyte migration, differentiation, and proliferations may optimize conditions for healing and the generation of new skin.
+Keratinocyte migration, differentiation, and proliferation may optimize conditions for healing and the generation of new skin.